MrEnder0/ver-cmp/README.md

 > [!TIP]
-> You can use the -c or --compare flag to return a 0 1 or 2 for greater, less, or equal respectively to easily pipe the output to other commands
+> You can use the -c or --compare flag to return a 0 1 or 2 for greater, less, or equal respectively this can be used to easily pipe the output to other commands

 ## Library

-This example shows how to use the library to compare two versions and how to handle the result
+This example shows how to use the library to compare two versions and print out the comparison

 ```rust
 use ver_cmp::*;